Overview

 Part 2A of Form ADV: SMART Wealth, LLC Brochure

-portfolios pursuant to sub-advisory agreements with the ETFs’ adviser and/or trust.
+SMARTWay ETFs’ portfolios pursuant to sub-advisory agreements with the ETFs’ adviser and/or

-presents a conflict of interest because SMART Wealth receives compensation from the ETFs (via sub-advisory
+This presents a conflict of interest because SMART Wealth receives compensation from the ETFs (via

-fees) and also charges advisory fees to client accounts that hold these ETFs.
-To mitigate this conflict, SMART
+sub-advisory fees) and also charges advisory fees to client accounts that hold these ETFs.
+To mitigate

-receive such offsets, as SMART Wealth does not charge them an additional advisory fee.
+platforms will not receive such offsets, as SMART Wealth does not charge them an additional advisory

 Financial Planning and Financial Consulting Services